entur/jwt-resource-server/README.md

 [European Union Public Licence v1.2](https://eupl.eu/).

 # History
+ - 4.2.4: Change log level for permission denied and authorization exceptions to INFO. `StatusRuntimeException` with `INTERNAL` status logs as ERROR, otherwise INFO.
  - 4.2.3: Allow authorization matcher to specify `ant` type.
  - 4.2.2: Bump dependencies
  - 4.2.0 to 4.2.1: Refresh health indicators in the background, add even more logging.